RSV INFORMATION HUB

 Links to provincial resources:

-Ontario is publicly funding RSV infant immunization—nirsevimab (Beyfortus)—for all infants and high-risk children up to 24 months of age for the 2025-2026 season.
-All infants born in 2025 and high-risk children up to 24 months of age can receive nirsevimab free of charge.
+Ontario is publicly funding RSV infant immunization—nirsevimab (Beyfortus).
+All infants up to 8 months in age and high-risk children up to 24 months of age can receive the immunization free of charge for the 2025-2026 season.

 Ontario will also fund the maternal RSV vaccine—RSVpreF (ABRYSVO)—for pregnant residents between 32 and 36 weeks gestational age who are expected to deliver near the start or during the 2025-2026 RSV season.